Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 As you approach, the prison block itself sits high above you, foreboding, intimidating.
 On the ferry to Alcatraz it loomed high above, but until you stand alongside it, there is no realization of just how separated from the surrounding island it is.
 It is truly the focal point of the entire island.

 The prison block is entered through the communal showers.
 Perhaps I have watched a few too many scary movies, but large group showers always give me a creepy feeling no matter where they are.
-I take a good look around and embrace this feeling, realizing that this element is some of what I expect, perhaps hope, to find here.
+I took a good look around and embrace this feeling, realizing that this element is some of what I expect, perhaps hoped, to find here.
 I only snapped one photo, but I am glad I did as this is the only time we saw the showers.

 At the end of the room there are tables set up where each visitor can pick up headset guides.